Pageboy/perspectief/_posts/2019/2019-06-08-maiden-voyage.md

 [![Departure from Val Wyatt Marina]({{site.baseurl}}/images/2019/06/IMG_1058.jpg)]({{site.baseurl}}/images/2019/06/IMG_1058.jpg)

-We needed supplies so the Tesco shop in Reading was a convenient place to stop.
+We needed further supplies so the Tesco shop in Reading was a convenient place to stop.

 [![Reading has a riverside Tescos]({{site.baseurl}}/images/2019/06/DSC_5008.jpg)]({{site.baseurl}}/images/2019/06/DSC_5008.jpg)